mdulc928/sveltekit-firebase-functions-deployment/README.md

+> **(notice)** There is an even better way to deploy to Firebase functions with  `adapter-node`, so I am no longer recommending this way.
+I am making a new video about this and will update this repo for that.

 # sveltekit-firebase-functions-deployment
 This is the structure for a Sveltekit Firebase Hosting and Functions project.
 This was worth the 2 weeks spent trying to make everything work.